joshp23/Gnoted/README.md

 	$ ln -s ~/.local/share/gnote notes
 	```

+3. Review "config.php"
-	2b.
-Open "assets/gnoted.php" in your favorite text editor and alter the $APP_PATH setting on line 04 from "notes" to "/home/YOUR_USER_NAME/.local/share/gnote" (or tomboy, respectively).
+	- you can alter the $APP_PATH setting from "notes" to "/home/YOUR_USER_NAME/.local/share/gnote" (or tomboy, respectively).

-3. Make certain that www-data is a member of the YOUR_USERNAME group, and then check your work by executing:
+4. Make certain that www-data is a member of the YOUR_USERNAME group, and then check your work by executing:

 	```bash
 	$ usermod -a -G YOUR_USERNAME www-data